-C. L. Max Nikias became the USC’s 11th president in August 2010.
+C. L. Max Nikias became the USC’s 11th president (2010-2018).
 He is the holder of the Robert C. Packard President’s Chair and the Malcolm R. Currie Chair in Technology and the Humanities, and also chairs the USC Hospitals Governing Board.
 He holds faculty appointments in both electrical engineering and the classics, and leads special freshman seminars each fall on ancient Athenian democracy and drama.

 Nikias has been at USC since 1991, serving as a professor, director of national research centers, dean, provost and now president.
 During his 20-year career at the university, he has been credited with recruiting new academic leadership, strengthening the academic medical enterprise, solidifying the USC Viterbi School of Engineering as a top-tier school, attracting a series of major donations, creating innovative cross-disciplinary programs, enhancing globalization efforts and increasing support for students.